Debbiefresh/Dirty_Cafe_Sales_Project/README.md

 - Replaced error with null in each of the item, total spent, and location columns.

 #### NB
-Thank you so much for going through the project, I am open to corrections and feedback on how I would have done it better.
+Thank you so much for going through the project.
+I am open to corrections and feedback on how I would have done it better.